-Last updated 07/28/2022
+Last updated 03/13/2023

 In school, Kevin is part of the USC Trojan Marching Band, where he plays in the Drumline and has traveled to cities like Chicago for football games.
 He is also part of the First-Generation Student Leaders Program, an organization designed to support first-generation students on campus and guide them through their academic journey.
 In the program, Kevin serves as the Mentorship Lead where he is responsible for managing the First-Generation Mentorship Program.
-He is currently applying to be an intern for Congressmen Jimmy Gomez and County Board of Supervisor Hilda Solis.
-He hopes to work on social issues like immigration and social welfare.
+Finally, Kevin works at the USC Immigration Clinic as a Student Interpreter and recently became a tutor with the Prison Education Project on campus.